 4. A broader range of customers

-There is no doubt that ecommerce platforms help sellers reach buyers globally and sell their goods on the wider market.
+There is no doubt that ecommerce platforms help sellers reach buyers globally and sell their goods in the broader market.
 You’re scaling the business globally, and being online means that you can sell to people all over the world.
 There is no limit to whom and where you reach.
 Broadening your business horizons not only earns you more money but helps your business grow.

 5. Simplified buying process